 The Final EIS/EIR contains responses to comments submitted on the Draft EIS/EIR during the 49-day public review period for the Draft EIS/EIR, clarification of information presented in the Draft EIS/EIR in response to those comments or based on additional information that became available during the public comment review period, corrects errors in the Draft EIS/EIR, and provides details explaining how the LPA compares to the alternatives analyzed in the Draft EIS/EIR for the following environmental factors: community impacts (as required by NEPA), aesthetics/visual resources, biological resources, cultural resources, utilities and public services, hydrology and water quality, transportation and circulation, and construction impacts.
-The following environmental factors have smaller discussions for the LPA design because the Final EIS/EIR identified no differences in effects between the LPA and either Build Alternative 3 or or Build Alternative 4 (or either of those alternatives with Design option B) for: land use, growth, geology/soils/seismic/topography, hazardous waste/materials, air quality, noise and vibration, energy, environmental justice, and Section 4(f).
+The following environmental factors are not further discussed for the LPA design because the Draft EIS/EIR identified no differences in effects among either Build Alternative 3 or 4 for: land use, growth, geology/soils./seismic/topography, hazardous waste/materials, air quality, noise and vibration, energy, environmental justice, and Section 4(f).

 Subsequent to the close of the public comment period on the Draft EIS/EIR, the Authority received some additional comments on the Project, primarily in response to notices sent out by the Authority advising the public that it would be taking action to select a preferred alternative for inclusion in the Final EIS/EIR.
-The Authority has reviewed these and other comments received after the close of the public comment period on the Draft EIS/EIR.
-These comments primarily concern recommendations on whether to select the proposed LPA or a different alternative are generally similar to comments received on the Draft EIS/EIR The responses to these comments are therefore generally stated in the response to comments on the Draft EIS/EIR, which is included in the Final EIS/EIR (Appendix I).
+The Authority has reviewed the comments received after the close of the public comment period on the Draft EIS/EIR.
+These comments primarily concern recommendations on whether to select the proposed LPA or a different alternative.
+Comments made in this regard are similar to comments previously received on the Draft EIS/EIR and responded to in the Final EIS/EIR.

-In addition, the staff memorandum prepared in support of the approval of the project summarizes the follow-up actions Authority and SFMTA staff have undertaken to address and resolve issues related to: station location and pedestrian safety concerns raised in comments on the proposed LPA.
+In addition, the staff report prepared in support of the approval of the project provides updated information on the process that Authority staff has undertaken to resolve issues related to station location and pedestrian safety concerns raised in comments on the proposed LPA.
 None of the comments made after the close of the comment period, however, contain new information revealing new or more severe significant environmental impacts that would result from the Project, identify feasible project alternatives or mitigation measures substantially different from those identified in the Draft EIS/EIR, or point to substantial flaws in the Draft EIS/EIR.

 On July 5, 2013 the Authority published the Final EIS/EIR by posting the document on its public website.
-At that time, the document was also made available for public review at the Authority's office, SFMTA's office, the Planning Department's Planning Information Counter, and at the main branch of the San Francisco Public Library.
 From June 28 through July 11, CDs or paper copies of the Final EIS/EIR were sent to the parties included in the Distribution List (Appendix E of the Final EIS/EIR) and to those parties that commented on the Draft EIS/EIR and provided a physical mailing address.
 Email notices with a link to the online digital files of the Final EIS/EIR were sent to commenters on the Draft EIS/EIR who provided an email address but no physical mailing address.
-The Notice of Availability

-(NOA) was submitted to the Federal Register and local newspapers.
-The Authority also sent notification via email the project list (700+ addresses).
+The Notice of Availability (NOA) was submitted to the Federal Register and local newspapers.
 Notice regarding the project was published in the Federal Register, the San Francisco Examiner, and the Sing Tao Daily on July 12, 2013, and in El Mensajero on July 14, 2013.